-Figure 32 Diagram of changing code lifecycle with Genetic Improvement
+Figure 3.1 Diagram of changing code lifecycle with Genetic Improvement

 A lifecycle of improving software using genetic improvement can be seen in Figure 2.
-Langdon and Harman [8] [9] [10][REFERENCE] state that the ‘original code is a state oracle’, therefore giving a programmer a benchmark for comparison and provide reassurance that it delivers the expected output.
+Langdon and Harman [8] [9] [10] state that the ‘original code is a state oracle’, therefore giving a programmer a benchmark for comparison and provide reassurance that it delivers the expected output.
 Hence, it may be noticed in Figure 2 that the original code is included in the Select step after the Fitness assessment of the modified code.
 Genetic Improvement tries to keep the same functionality as the original code in order to improve the outputs generated as well as optimising the code.
 However, Langdon and Harman’s work [10] [8] assumes that the original code is correct and is passing unit tests.
 Therefore, this ignores integration testing and only focuses on genetic improvement for individual sections of code rather than considering a complete system.

 GIN

-GIN, Genetic Improvement in no time, is a Java tool that makes it easier to implement Genetic Improvement and has a goal to “to stimulate development in GI tooling” [4] [2][REFERENCE – GITHUB][REFERENCE-PAPER].
+GIN, Genetic Improvement in no time, is a Java tool that makes it easier to implement Genetic Improvement and has a goal to “to stimulate development in GI tooling” [4] [2].
 The Gin application itself optimises a Java class, using a local search to add “Edits” to the source code until a more-optimised version of the code is found.
 As seen in Figure 2 and 3, GIN manipulates code in three principal ways : deletion, copying and replacement.
-For instance, particular lines of code or blocks of code could be deleted such as in the ‘Triangle.java’, where the removal of the reference to the ‘delay()’ method creates a more optimised version of the code that passes all the unit tests and has a lower execution time.
-[9] [10] [8] [2] [11] [9] An example of the Gin code output is seen below.
+For instance, particular lines of code or blocks of code could be deleted such as in the ‘Triangle.java’, where the removal of the reference to the ‘delay()’ method creates a version of the code that passes all the unit tests and has a lower execution time.
+The possible changes are Line Edits, Statement Edits and Constrained Statement Edits.
+The inspirations for the ‘Delete, Replace, Copy, Swap’ [REFERENCE] of line edits came from research conducted by Petke and Langdon [9] with their GISMOE tool [10] [8] [2] .
+The Statement edits changes of ‘Delete, Replace, Copy, Swap’ [REERENCE] come from the GenProg [11] automated program repair tool.
+All Constrained statement edits are Gin’s own creation which presents the innovation of the Gin tool and its exploration of [9] the optimisation field.
+An example of the Gin code output is seen below.